 Louisiana is a very small city located in the state of Missouri.
 With a population of 3,248 people and just one neighborhood, Louisiana is the 194th largest community in Missouri.

-When you are in Louisiana, you'll notice that it is more blue-collar than most other communities in America.
-37.08% of Louisiana’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Louisiana is generally considered to be a blue-collar town.
+37.08% of the Louisiana workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Louisiana is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Louisiana who work in teaching (9.50%), sales jobs (9.17%), and office and administrative support (9.00%).

 The citizens of Louisiana are slightly less educated than the national average of 21.84% for the average city or town: 13.47% of adults in Louisiana have a bachelor's degree or advanced degree